-These vitamins are key to brain health & function.
-They counteract toxins and stress & delay mental decline.
-It’s easy to be deficient.
+Brain vitamins are those crucial to brain health — reducing toxins and stress, delaying mental decline — but it’s easy to be deficient.
 Learn what to do.

-It’s nearly impossible to get all the vitamins your brain needs to thrive from diet alone these days.
+It’s hard to get all the vitamins your brain needs from food alone these days.

-Stress, sugar, caffeine, tobacco, alcohol, medications, and poor digestion are just some of the issues that increase your need for vitamins.
+Stress, sugar, caffeine, tobacco, alcohol, medications, and poor digestion are just some of the lifestyle factors that increase your need for vitamins.

-While all vitamins are required for optimal brain health and function, there are a few that stand out above the rest.
+While all vitamins are required for good brain health and function, there are a few that stand out from the rest.

-And, in the US, deficiency levels of two of these vitamins are currently of epidemic proportion!
+A deficiency of a few of these vitamins are currently at epidemic levels.

 Vitamin C: For Improved Mood and Neuroprotection